 One of the benefits of working through an umbrella company in comparison to setting up your own limited company is that there is very little ongoing administration involved.

-To ensure you receive your salary on time you will need to submit a timesheet to your client, every week.
+To ensure you receive your salary on time you will need to submit a timesheet to your recruitment agency or umbrella company, every week.
 Make sure the timesheet clearly shows the hours you have worked and is signed.
 You will then need to send your timesheet to your recruitment agency and umbrella.

 What happens after you submit your timesheets?